Report from our seminar in Almedalen

 The Swedish Research Council was formed in 2001, and in 2005 it was made responsible for the financing and long-term planning of national research infrastructure.
 In 2013, it was mandated to improve access to registers and facilitate the use of register data in research.
-In 2014, the Research Council was given a mandate to support and develop the prerequisites for clinical studies, where an important part of the work is to create collaboration with and between Sweden’s healthcare regions.
+In 2014, the Research Council was given a mandate to support and develop the prerequisites External link. for clinical studies, where an important part of the work is to create collaboration with and between Sweden’s healthcare regions.
 The Swedish Research Council collaborates with the healthcare regions in several ways, for example through the Committee for Clinical Therapy Research and in conjunction with the assignment to evaluate the ALF agreements.

 The mandate linked to Clinical Studies Sweden concerns making Sweden an attractive country for locating studies.
 Patient commitment plays an important part in this.